 - Enthusiastic (very important, as you need to love navigation in order to be good at it).

 - Speedy (good as long as it’s correct - remember speed and quality of results don’t tend to go well together).

-I have this little mental trigger that I think anyone wanting to stay safe in the hills when navigating should use, that the very moment I loose certainty in where I am, where I feel ‘hope’ rather than ‘certainty’, I stop and work it out (the sooner you stop the sooner you can either work it out or backtrack).
-The world of navigation in white outs, fogs and the empty wastes is no place for dreamers.
+I have this little mental trigger that I think anyone wanting to stay safe in the hills when navigating should use, that the very moment I lose certainty in where I am, where I feel ‘hope’ rather than ‘certainty’, I stop and work it out (the sooner you stop the sooner you can either work it out or backtrack).
+The world of navigation in white-outs, fogs and empty wastes is no place for dreamers.

 Having a solid system is a bit like having a superman cape, when the shit hits the fan you switch into super-nav mode.